suchun0/pisces/README.md

 #### @param scrollingBox

-Because of browser inconsistencies, if you want to scroll the default page (`window`, `document`, `body`), leave this option empty or pass `null`, the library will try pick the right one for the browser.
+Because of browser inconsistencies, if you want to scroll the default page (`window`, `document`, `body`), leave this option empty or pass `null` if you are passing additional `options`, [this module][get-scrollingelement] will try pick the right one for the current browser.

 If you want to register any other scrolling element, you should pass a valid `DOMElement`.